yabswannalearn/UPSKILL/MYSQL/Beginner/WHERE statement.md

 ```

-you can also use AND OR NOT
+you can also use AND, OR ,NOT

 ```
 SELECT *